Balance sheet: Definition, components, and examples

 You can calculate a balance sheet using three key inputs:

 • Liabilities: These are financial debts a business has.
 They are usually categorized by current vs. long-term.
+Current liabilities, like accounts payable, are due within one year and are listed by due date.
+Long-term or non-current liabilities like long-term debt are due at any point after one year.

 • Equity: This is the remaining balance of assets and liabilities.